diamond-diadem/diamond-diadem.github.io/content/en/documentation/install/install-apptainer.md

 ---
-title: How to install Apptainer ?
+title: How to install Apptainer?
 weight: 1
 description: "Installation guide for the Apptainer containerization software on Linux to access scientific code images available on the DIAMOND platform."
 ---